alexandroid000/cv/research_statement.md

 Having fewer "moving parts" on a robot (whether actual moving parts, or sensors, or amount of computational state) can lead to more robust designs.

-This work contributes to our fundamental understanding of the capabilities of robots, and the resulting high-level abstractions can also be applied to algorithms for automated robot design and verification.
-This line of work is also useful for determining the
-\emph{minimal} amount of information needed to complete a task, leading to more efficient robots.

-As a fledgling robotics researcher, it amazes me to realize the changes that have swept the field in recent history - the increasing capabilities of hardware manufacturing, computational systems, and new sensors are transforming robots from academic curiousities and constrained factory tools to a real technology which will have impacts on many facets of our human experience.
-I feel incredibly lucky to be beginning my career now, and also feel compelled to structure my research around the development of robotics as a field in itself, by tackling fundamental questions about the nature and capability of robotic systems.

-We also are working to understand the relative power of different mobile robot models - for instance, can a mobile robot with an angular odometer and a contact sensor perform all the same tasks as a robot with a compass and contact sensor?
 -->